isomorphic-git/isomorphic-git/README.md

 - reusing objects
 - object memory pools

-### Models
+### Models and Utils

 ```
+import {
+  GitCommit,
+  GitConfig,
+  GitPktLine,
+  GitIndex,
+  GitTree
-import * as models from 'isomorphic-git/dist/for-node/models'
+} from 'isomorphic-git/dist/for-node/models'
 ```

-Models are the lowest level building blocks.
+Models and utils are the lowest level building blocks.
-They generally have very few or no dependencies except for `'buffer'`.
+Models generally have very few or no dependencies except for `'buffer'`.
 This makes them portable to many different environments so they can be a useful lowest common denominator.

-### Utils
+They do not rely on Utils.

 ```
+import {
+  rm,
+  flatFileListToDirectoryStructure,
+  default,
+  lock,
+  mkdirs,
+  read,
+  sleep,
+  write,
+  pkg
-import * as utils from 'isomorphic-git/dist/for-node/utils'
+} from 'isomorphic-git/dist/for-node/utils'
 ```

-I lied.
-Utils are actually the lowest level building blocks.
+Utils are basically miscellaneous functions.
+Some are convenience wrappers for common filesystem operations.

 ## Who is using `isomorphic-git`?